peterhurford/batchman/README.md

 ```

-## More Options
+## Using Batchman with Error-Prone Sources

-* Pass `trycatch = TRUE` to `batch` to run Batchman in a tryCatch block.
+Sometimes you might be batching functions that can be error-prone, like an API call.
+When initializing the batching via the `batch` function, choose to pass `trycatch = TRUE` to `batch` to run Batchman in a `tryCatch` block.
 If this is done, batchman will stop upon an error, but store all the progress so far, which you can retrieve with `batchman::progress()`.

-* Pass `stop = FALSE` to `batch` to have Batchman keep going when an error occurs, aborting any failed blocks.
+You can pass both `trycatch = TRUE` and `stop = FALSE` to `batch`, and Batchman will keep going even when encountering an error.
+Blocks that result in an error will be converted to `NA`.

-* (If really inclined, you can pass a custom `splitting_strategy` to `batch`.
-Not for the faint of heart.
-The default splitting strategy should handle 99.9% of scenarios in which you use Batchman.)
+-

+Lastly, rather than having to constantly re-run and paste together the batch function when it errors, you can use `robust_batch`.  `robust_batch` will run Batchman all the way through, and then attempt to re-run on only the `NA`s (which result from errors).

+To do this, call `robust_batch(batch_fn, ...)` where `batched_fn` is the function that you want to use after applying `batch` to it, and `...` are the arguments you wanted to pass to `batched_fn`.

 ## Using Batchman with Big Data

-Batchman is also very useful as a tool for handling big data in R, as your `combination_strategy` can involve something other than actually combining the two items.
+Batchman could be a useful tool for handling big data in R.  Since batchman allows for a custom `combination_strategy`, you could do something other than combining the items in R memory (which may not be possible with the size of your data).
 For example, you might make a method like:

 ```R
 big_data_combine <- function(first_batch, second_batch) {